-Net position is displayed in two components:
+Net position is displayed in three components:

 - a.
-Restricted net position Consists of net position with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments, or 2) law through constitutional provisions or enabling legislation - b.
-Unrestricted net position All remaining net position that does not meet the definition of "restricted"
+Net investment in Capital Assets- Consists of capital assets and related accounts, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction or improvements of those assets. - b.
+Restricted net position Consists of net position with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments, or 2) law through constitutional provisions or enabling legislation.

+c.
+Unrestricted net position - All remaining net position that does not meet the definition of "restricted"